🖥️

 PCI Configuration Space

-Every PCI device has a configuration space.
+Every PCI device has a .
 In short, this is a sequence of data that the host can read from the device.
 This data contains information such as the device id, and device capabilities.
 Anticheats can probe this information from all PCI devices and check for known bad actors.
 The only anticheat known to probe the PCI lanes is Vanguard, although it is not known if this is used to check for DMA devices.

 BattlEye is believed to run a signature scan against the configuration space of PCI devices.